microsoft/purview-data-governance-masterclass/Lab-02 - Designing the Data Map.md

 **🫂 Team Activity:** [30 minutes] Together as a group, revisit the questions posed at the start of Lab 1, adding a little detail around each answer to guide you in the following exercises.

-- Are you interested in Security, Privacy, and Compliance capabilities too, or just Purview Data Governance over structured data?
+- Are you interested in Purview's Security, Privacy, and Compliance capabilities too, or just Purview Data Governance over structured data?
 - Have you got the respective Microsoft 365 Enterprise licence to test out the Security/Privacy/Compliance features?
-- Do you have E3/E5 Risk and Compliance policies in place already (Information Protection, Insider Risk Management, Information Barriers etc)?
+- Do you have M365 - E3/E5 Data Security policies in place already (Information Protection, Insider Risk Management, Information Barriers etc)?
 - Are there any on-premises services that need to be considered/evaluated as part of the Purview Data Governance / cataloging initiative?
 - Given data governance is interdisciplinary, have you considered use cases and identified stakeholders throughout the business?
 - Have you figured out how data governance costs will be apportioned?